awslabs/mlmax/modules/environment/README.md

 ## Architecture

-Very often in a regulated industry such as Financial Service and Healthcase where data security is critical, the customer will have the following minimal requirement to be compliant for data science work.
+Very often in a regulated industry such as Financial Service and Healthcase where data security is critical, the customer will have stringent requirements to be compliant for data science work.
+This template will setup the minimum service such as bastianless EC2 instance, SageMaker Notebook and S3 bucket for Data Scientist to start working on customer engagement.

 ![Architecture](https://github.com/awslabs/mlmax/raw/main/modules/environment/images/architecture.png)